 The Society publishes a monthly newsletter which is delivered by volunteers to each member.
 In addition the Society publishes leaflets and books from time to time.

 The Horsham Society is one of the first charities supported by Stuart Ritchie after he qualified as a chartered accountant.
 Noticing that the Society’s external accountant had resigned with no successor, he volunteered to review the annual accounts each year.
-That was in 1992 and more than twenty years later he continues in that role, reviewing each year the charity’s annual accounts.
+That was in 1992 and twenty five years later he continues in that role, reviewing each year the charity’s annual accounts.

 To find out more about The Horsham Society and the invaluable work they do, please visit www.horshamsociety.org and to learn about Civic Voice, the national umbrella organisation for civic societies, please visit www.civicvoice.org.uk